pyrus117/kiwibudgetai.github.io/index.md

 ---

-## 6. Advertising (Google AdMob)
+## 6. Advertising (Google AdMob) and Premium Opt-Out

-The App displays a banner ad at the top of the screen via Google AdMob.
+The App displays a banner ad at the top of the screen via Google AdMob **unless you are a Pro subscriber**.
+Pro subscribers do not see any advertisements.
 AdMob may collect:

 - An advertising identifier provided by your device (you can reset or limit this in Android Settings → Privacy → Ads);
 - Coarse usage information (impressions, clicks, IP-derived approximate location, device model);
-- Other signals described in Google's privacy policy at <https://policies.google.com/privacy>.
+- Other signals described in Google's privacy policy at https://policies.google.com/privacy.

 AdMob operates as an independent controller for the data it collects.
 You can opt out of personalised advertising in your Google Account settings or via the Android device's ad-personalisation toggle.
 The App requests non-personalised ads where possible.

+If you subscribe to Kiwi Budget Pro, the AdMob SDK is disabled entirely and no advertising data is collected after subscription activation.

 ---